jython/jython.github.io/jython-3-roadmap.md

 ### Experiment with Object

-Consider the advantages to performance, and the transparency of Java integration, of making every `Object` a Python object.
+Consider the advantages to performance, and to the transparency of Java integration, of making every `Object` a Python object.
 Explore the idea of "acceptable implementations" of common built-in types to allow e.g. `String` to be a `str`.